asmeurer/git-workflow/README.md

 # Git workflow

-This document describes the git workflow that should be used when contributing to open source projects.
+This document describes the git workflow that should be used when contributing to open source projects on GitHub.
 It assumes a very basic understanding of git (commits, branches, etc.) using the command line.

 *Note: This workflow is designed for open source (i.e., public) repositories.
 The workflow for private repositories may be slightly different,